 NQIT Researchers Win 3 Grants in Latest Innovate UK Awards

-The three new projects will explore exciting new applications of quantum technologies:
+The four new projects will explore exciting new applications of quantum technologies:

 - “Nanoparticle and chemical sensors using optical microcavities”